 The nearby Golden Rondelle Theater was constructed for the SC Johnson Wax pavilion at the 1964/65 New York World's Fair.
 It was brought back to Racine and placed on a new base, which was designed by the Taliesin Associate Architects to complement the existing buildings of the SC Johnson corporate headquarters.
 The Golden Rondelle hosts many community and educational events and offers a rotating schedule of films.
 Free tours, including the films, the SC Johnson Gallery and the Administration Building, are available on Fridays and Saturdays.
 Call 262-260-2154 or email Tours@scj.com for reservations.
 Click here for details.

 Other Frank Lloyd Wright-designed buildings in the Racine area are the Hardy House (private residence; not open for tours) at 1319 S. Main St., and the Johnson Foundation's Wingspread Conference Center.

 Wingspread Conference Center, 33 E. Four Mile Road in the Village of Wind Point, was the home of H.F.
 Johnson and family.
 One of the largest Wright-designed private homes, it is now used as an international educational conference facility.
 The property is available for tours by reservation.
-Click here for tour information.
+Click HERE or call 262-260-2154 for tour information.